-Nopales, the young segments of the prickly pear cactus, are a major component of Mexican cuisine.
-A popular vegetable in Mexican dishes, they are used in various preparations such as tacos, tostadas, scrambled eggs and this vibrant, nutrient-packed nopales salad.
+Nopales are the young segments of the prickly pear cactus and a major component of Mexican cuisine.
+The fruit has a light, slightly tart flavor and green-bean like texture which lends well to various preparations such as in tacos, tostadas, scrambled eggs, and this ensalada de nopales.

 - 2 Nopales pads